flanfranco/itba-cde-tpf-python-applications/README.md

 * stocks_conn_port = '5432'
 * stocks_conn_db = 'airflow'

-📎 Related to the data model, in the same config.py file are another two variables used to parametrize the schema and table name.
+📎 Related to the data model, in the same [config.py](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/dags/utils/config.py) file are another two variables used to parametrize the schema and table name.

 * stocks_conn_schema = 'itba_stock_ticker'
 * stocks_conn_daily_ticker_table = 'stock_ticker_daily'

-This two variables are used in the SQL create queries presented in the `stocks_etl_dag.py` and are executed in the first dag task `create_schema_table_if_not_exists` with IF NOT EXISTS.
+This two variables are used in the SQL create queries presented in the [stocks_etl_dag.py](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/dags/stocks_etl_dag.py) and are executed in the first task of the dag `create_schema_table_if_not_exists` with IF NOT EXISTS.

-📎 The `PostgresqlClient` (dags/utils/postgresql_cli.py) python class was developed in order to connect with the Postgres DB following the `SqLiteClient` class of the practical Airflow coursework.
+📎 The [PostgresqlClient](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/dags/utils/postgresql_cli.py) python class was developed in order to connect with the Postgres DB following the `SqLiteClient` class of the practical Airflow coursework.
 The main difference of that class is in the db_uri (that use all the postgres necessary params) and the possibility to consider the schema name in the `insert_from_frame` method.

-👷‍♂️ ⚙️ Now, in reference of the `stocks_etl_dag` developed, consists in three main steps:
+👷‍♂️ ⚙️ Now, in reference of the [stocks_etl_dag.py](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/dags/stocks_etl_dag.py) developed, consists in three main steps:
 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/01_stocks_etl_dag.png)

 📌 Obtaining the daily data from the stock api, filtering (by execution day) and using xcom passing it to the another task.

 ℹ️ One important thing to take into account in this task, is that the response obtained from stock api is stored in a 📁 raw folder (before to process it).
 In prod environments is convenient (a good practice) storing (for example in a S3 bucket) the raw data, and then, in a subsequent stg/process task access it, process it and then continues with the pipeline.
-This daily get task also has the following variables to configure (/dags/utils/config.py) the stock api request:
+This daily get task also has the following variables to [configure](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/dags/utils/config.py) the stock api request:
 * stocks_symbols_list = ["GOOG", "MSFT", "AMZN"]
 * stocks_api_base_url = 'https://www.alphavantage.co/query'
 * stocks_api_function = 'TIME_SERIES_DAILY'